thomasdenney/FAQ/README.md

 ###My UITextView doesn't scroll properly on iOS 7.

 Neither does mine.
 PSPDFKit has a [fix for it though](http://petersteinberger.com/blog/2014/fixing-uitextview-on-ios-7/).
+However, this is now resolved with iOS 8.

 ##Language